adobe/legacy-stock-api-docs/docs/03-api-authentication.md

 ```

-This sample JWT comes from [jwt.io](https://jwt.io/), an excellent resource for learning about and troubleshooting tokens.
+The sample token above comes from [jwt.io](https://jwt.io/), an excellent resource for learning about and troubleshooting tokens.

-<a name="test-your-access-token"></a>
 ### Test your access token

 Like we tested our API key header, now we can test our access token by combining it with the earlier headers (which are still required), and calling an API that requires authentication.
 The Member/Profile request is perfect for this test, as it will tell you what Adobe Stock entitlements you have (if any).